HandsOnDataViz/book/docs/HandsOnDataViz.md

 -   This book also includes a custom `404.html` file that was manually transferred into the `docs` subfolder, since it is not automatically built by Bookdown.
--   This book also includes a custom `google-analytics-datavizforall.html` file in the root-level of repo (where bookdown looks for it) and also is manually transferred to the `docs` subfolder (since bookdown does *not appear* to copy it to there on each build).
+-   This book also includes a custom `google-analytics-.html` file in the root-level of repo (where bookdown looks for it) and also is manually transferred to the `docs` subfolder (since bookdown does *not appear* to copy it to there on each build).
 This tracks web traffic with Google Analytics.

-#### *DataVizForAll* Style Guide with Bookdown-flavored Markdown
+#### \*\* Style Guide with Bookdown-flavored Markdown

 ##### Links with brackets and parentheses